juldebar/Deep_mapping/README.md

 ~~~~

-##  3. Merge all exif metadata and load them in the Postgres / Postgis datbase
+##  3. Merge all exif metadata and load them in the Postgres / Postgis database

 ### 3.1 Extract EXIF metadata from each photo and store them in CSV FILES (one per session)